 However, despite those similarities, there are still plenty of differences a healthcare app developer will need to handle, whether it’s dealing with beefing up security for regulations like HIPAA and HITECH, or simply figuring out how a newly minted app can make its way in a unique and crowded market successfully.

 At Topflight we know that building or customizing any mobile app can be a daunting prospect, let alone one with the high stakes of the medical field.
-Luckily, mHealth apps are our bread and butter here at Topflight, and we’re sharing some of our process for building mobile healthcare apps in the hopes that we can help others build the best apps that they can.
+Luckily, mHealth apps are our bread and butter here at Topflight, and we’re sharing some of our process for custom developing mobile apps in the hopes that we can help others build the best apps that they can.

 Starting with advice for what is always our first step: understanding the scope of the entire project.